 Availability for Work on Weekends or Holidays - If the employer needs a workforce on weekends or holidays and desires to ask questions relating to the availability for such work during the application process, the employer should indicate that a reasonable effort is made to accommodate the religious needs of employees.
 The employer should also be careful not to ask the question in such a way as to elicit a response which indicates the applicant's religion.
 To the extent that employers do not make accommodations of the employees' work schedules due to religion, they must be able to demonstrate that they are unable to reasonably accommodate a prospective employee's religious observance or practice without actual undue hardship on the conduct of the business.
-"Undue hardship" is more than a minor financial cost or minor disruption of the employer's work policies or manner of doing business.
+A 2023 U.S. Supreme Court decision greatly expanded employee religious accommodation rights, so employers should be particularly careful with how they address employee requests for accommodations based on their religious beliefs.

 Educational Requirements - An applicant's educational background is frequently relied upon by employers when making hiring decisions.
 This is especially so for management and other high-level positions.
 Where a certain level of education is related to successful job performance, an employer is justified in considering an applicant's educational background.
 However, an employer's requirement of a specific level of education may be discriminatory where that requirement serves to disqualify certain groups and there exists no evidence that the requirement is job-related.

 Moreover, employers must not discount education obtained at predominantly minority institutions as inferior to that of other schools.
 Where educational achievements are significantly related to successful job performance, employers may request copies of an applicant's transcripts.